zhm/node-spatialite/README.md

 # Usage
 This module simply exposes [node-sqlite3](https://github.com/developmentseed/node-sqlite3) with an additional method on the `Database` object to enable SpatiaLite.
 I opted to re-use this awesome library and dynamically load the extension so you can still use the `node-sqlite3` API without SpatiaLite if you like.

-Here is a simple example that shows the usage of GEOS-enabled `Centroid` and LWGEOM-enabled `ST_MakeValid`.
+Here is a simple example that shows the usage of GEOS-enabled `Centroid` and lwgeom-enabled `ST_MakeValid`.

 ```js
 var sqlite = require('spatialite');